 Pit Boss has released a new range of pellet grill/smoker models in their Pro Series, specifically models such as 850, 1100 and 1600.
-However, there are models such as the 600 which may appear to be a second-generation (Gen 2) model but are missing an important feature, PID temperature control.
-We’ll also discuss the slightly bumpy launch that Pit Boss has gone through with these Gen 2 Pro Series grills with their new PID panels and how the problem is being resolved.
+However, there are models such as the 600, which may appear to be a second-generation (Gen 2) model but are missing an important feature, PID temperature control.
+We’ll also discuss the slightly bumpy launch that Pit Boss has gone through with these Gen 2 Pro Series grills due to their new PID panels and how the problem is being resolved.
 Also, while the Pit Boss Gen 2 Pro Series do have WiFi/App integration (mostly), it would appear there is room for improvement.

 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 As Traeger and Pit Boss are two of the most well-known pellet grill brands currently (proof here), the competition between these two brands is pretty fierce, its even a legal battle at times (see here).

-Traeger is trying to position its self as a more premium brand with higher-priced products.
+Traeger is trying to position itself as a more premium brand with higher-priced products.
 Whereas Pit Boss is focusing on the budget end of the market, putting them in competition with the likes of Z Grills etc.